ethib137/liferay-react-example/README.md

 export default App;
 ```

+5. After saving your changes you can build & deploy the app to see your changes.

-After deploying you will now have an app that can add users in addition to listing existing users.
+You now have an app that can add users in addition to listing existing users.
 All the fields in the form are required, so if you don't add all of them you will end up with some javascript errors.
 We have not added the ability to automatically update the user list, so you will need to refresh the page after creating a user to see the new user in your list.

 ## Topics to Cover